JorgenVatle/atpay-docs/README.md

 We run on [VuePress](https://vuepress.vuejs.org/)!

 # License
-Code within this repository is licensed under the ISC license.
+This repository is licensed under the ISC license.

 Copyright (c) 2018, Jørgen Vatle.